GaetanoMondelli/easya-xrp-amsterdam/README.md

 Once we have enough samples we can call the `updateTokenParams()` to process the collected data and calculate the aggregated data used for the index metric calculation.

-If the assets are on not the mainchain (not on **XRP EVM SIDECHAIN**) the aggregated on-chain data (supplies,liquidity are sent to mainchain through a GMP call of Axelar Bridge).
+If the assets are on not the mainchain (not on **XRP EVM SIDECHAIN**) the aggregated on-chain data (e.g. supplies and liquidity) are sent to mainchain through a GMP call of Axelar Bridge.

 ```
         bytes memory payload = abi.encode(